verus-lang/paper-sosp24-artifact/site/guide.md

 **Claim D**.
 The prototype verified memory allocator can complete 8 out of 19 benchmarks from mimalloc’s benchmark suite, though it does not reach performance parity.
 (Figure 13)

 **Claim E**.
 The initial version of the verified persistent memory log provided low throughput on small appends due to its extra copying; the latest version eliminates this overhead and achieves comparable throughput to the baseline, libpmemlog.
 (Figure 14)

-### Note: Millibenchmark programs -- Reusability

-The programs used for Millibenchmarks are in the `milli/` directory.
-Some are adapted from existing open source examples or projects, typically from one of the other verifiers' examples.

-If you would like to reuse these programs for further evaluation or to improve tooling, refer to the files in `linked-list` and `doubly-linked-list` with the name corresponding to the tool.
-These are the programs used for Figure 6a.

-Programs for the memory reasoning benchmark (Figure 6b) are generated with the `repeat*py` scripts, while programs for evaluating verification time of finding errors (Figure 7) are adapted from the linked list programs by removing necessary preconditions: these are in `linked-list/errors`.

-At the time of paper submission Creusot required interactive sessions in the Why3 prover environment.
-These have been stored in `creusot-*` directories in `linked-list`, `linked-list/errors`, and `doubly-linked-list`.

 ### Instructions